FAQ

 16. How does Control Plane handle blue/green deployments?

 Through the path-based routing facility.
 A pipeline may deploy a workload named foo-blue and set an endpoint to it.
-It then push a modified version of the same service called foo-green and modify the endpoint to point to it.
+It then pushes a modified version of the same service called foo-green and modifies the endpoint to point to it.
 If need be, the endpoint path-based routing configuration can be set back to the foo-blue and the same “blue” deployment receives the network traffic.

 17. How does Control Plane compare to EKS, GKE, and AKS?